-39. Throughout FSC's fiscal 2014, defendants embarked on a fraudulent scheme and course of business designed to artificially inflate the value of FSC's investments, overstate its income and revenues from operations, and conceal deterioration in the quality of its investments and risk profile.
+48. Throughout FSC's fiscal 2014, Defendants embarked on a course of misconduct designed to artificially inflate the value of FSC's investments, overstate its income and revenues from operations, and conceal deterioration in the quality of its investments and risk profile.
 At its core, the scheme was a simple one.
 Because FSAM is an investment management company with its revenues determined by the amount of assets it manages and investment income it generates, the greater the amount of FSC's assets and investment income, the higher the price defendant Tannenbaum and other FSAM principals could receive for their offer of FSAM shares to the public.
 Despite defendants' repeated assurances that they were operating a conservative investment portfolio designed to mitigate losses and to increase the Company's net investment income, in reality FSC took on ballooning debt in order to make ever more speculative and risky investments.
-In addition, defendants artificially inflated the Company's income and deferred the recognition of loan losses and the deteriorating quality of FSC's investments until after the FSAM IPO had been completed and FSAM's principals could cash out.
-To create the illusion of sustainable business growth, defendants provided false and misleading assessments of FSC's portfolio's performance and business trends, including by increasing FSC's dividend payments by 10% in July 2014 even though they knew that such payments were not sustainable and were not reasonably supportable by FSC's investment performance or expected performance.

-40. Three investments by FSC - in TransTrade Operators, Inc. ("TransTrade"), Phoenix Brands Merger Sub LLC ("Phoenix") and JTC Education, Inc. ("JTC") - illustrate how FSC improperly delayed the write-down of its investments and overstated its investment income, which also created the illusion of covering dividend payments.
+- 49. In addition, Defendants artificially inflated the Company's income and deferred the recognition of loan losses and the deteriorating quality of FSC's investments until after the FSAM IPO had been completed and FSAM's principals could cash out.
+To create the illusion of sustainable business growth, Defendants provided false and misleading assessments of FSC's portfolio's performance and business trends, including by increasing FSC's dividend payments by 10% in July 2014 even though they knew that such payments were not sustainable and were not reasonably supportable by FSC's investment performance or expected performance. - Brands Merger Sub LLC ("Phoenix") and JTC Education, Inc. ("JTC") illustrate how FSC improperly delayed the write-down of its investments and overstated its investment income, which also created the illusion of covering dividend payments.
 The combined annual investment income for these three investments was approximately \$8.8 million in fiscal 2014, or approximately \$2.2 million per quarter, and represented an overstatement of approximately 6.8% of FSC's reported net investment income for the quarter ended June 30, 2014, and of about 6.3% of the Company's net investment income for the quarter ended September 30, 2014.
 These three investments were all belatedly placed on non-accrual status and written down during FSC's first fiscal quarter of 2015 (ended December 31, 2014), after the FSAM IPO had been completed.
-However, defendants' overstatements of investment income from these three investments had a material impact on FSC's financial statements for the third and fourth fiscal quarter of 2014, as estimated in the chart below:
+However, Defendants' overstatements of investment income from these three investments had a material impact on FSC's financial statements for the third and fourth fiscal quarter of 2014, as estimated in the chart below: